Combe Sydenham: Sydenham

 Combe Sydenham Hall was the home of a junior branch of the Sydenham family of Sydenham, Bridgwater, from the 15th century to 1693.
-In 1585 Admiral Sir Francis Drake (c.1540-1596) married Elizabeth Sydenham (born c.1562), the only child and sole heiress of Sir George Sydenham (d.1597), of Combe Sydenham, Sheriff of Somerset, whose monument with effigy survives in the Sydenham Chapel of Stogumber Church.
-Before the marriage however Drake left on a long voyage and her father arranged for her to be married instead to a son of the Wyndham family of nearby Orchard Wyndham.
-Tradition states that on the wedding day as the couple approached the Church of St Mary at Stogumber a loud clap of thunder was heard and a large meteorite crashed through the roof.
+In 1585, Admiral Sir Francis Drake (c.1540-1596) married Elizabeth Sydenham (born c.1562), the only child and sole heiress of Sir George Sydenham (d.1597), of Combe Sydenham, the Sheriff of Somerset, whose monument, with effigy, survives in the Sydenham Chapel of Stogumber Church.
+Before the marriage, however, Drake left on a long voyage and her father arranged for her to be married instead to a son of the Wyndham family of nearby Orchard Wyndham.
+Tradition states that, on the wedding day, as the couple approached the Church of St Mary at Stogumber, a loud clap of thunder was heard and a large meteorite crashed through the roof.
 This was seen as a bad omen and the wedding was cancelled.
 Drake had arrived back in Plymouth on that same day and they were later married at the Church of All Saints in Monksilver.
-The 14 in diameteriron meteorite, known as "Drake's cannon ball", has remained at the house ever since and has become smooth from being rolled on the ground.
-After Drake's death in 1596, Elizabeth Sydenham remarried (as his 2nd wife) to Sir William V Courtenay (1553–1630) of Powderham, Devon.
+The 14 in diameter iron meteorite, known as "Drake's cannon ball", has remained at the house ever since and has become smooth from being rolled on the ground.
+After Drake's death in 1596, Elizabeth Sydenham was remarried to Sir William V Courtenay (1553–1630) of Powderham, Devon, as his second wife.